UnionInternationalCheminsdeFer/OSDM/spec/synchronization-management.md

   A trip related to the booking which was uncertain has been confirmed.
 For large groups it is possible to book before the train is actually available.

-  The recommended action is to reload the related booking and to bubble the event up.
-If final partner, inform the client.
-You may want to re-confirm the client is travelling and if relevant trigger confirmation the payment process.
+  The recommended action is to reload and update the related booking, i.e. the related fulfillments and to bubble the event up.
+If it reaches the final partner, it informs the client.
+You may want to re-confirm the client is traveling and if relevant trigger confirmation the payment process.

 - `BOOKING_TRIP_CHANGED`